-Where to go to catch a show
+Check out the best places to go to catch a show in Washington, DC

 When it comes to DC’s music legends, the landscape is as diverse as the city itself: Duke Ellington, Chuck Brown, Marvin Gaye, Ian MacKaye, Dave Grohl and Wale all share space atop the District’s musical Rushmore.
 Each artist has influenced the local landscape for years, but what’s the scene like these days?

 DC9 does small-scale shows with expertise.
-The first floor features a long bar and booths ideal for pre-show loungin’, plus a hunger-vanquishing food menu (read: South By burger).
-On the second floor you’ll find a stage level to the ground for an up close and personal experience.
+The first floor features a long bar and booths ideal for pre-show loungin’, plus a hunger-vanquishing food menu.
+On the second floor, you’ll find a stage level to the ground for an intimate concert experience.
 Finally, head upstairs to check out the expansive rooftop bar, another great spot for pre- or post-show drinks.

 A major bonus to catching a show at this music hot spot is that it doubles as one of the city’s most exciting restaurants (which stays open late!).
 Located just two blocks from the White House, a steady stream of jazz, funk, hip-hop and jam bands play the subterranean venue.
 So grab a table up close for a dinner club vibe or settle down in the standing room bar section.

 Let out your inner raver and embrace PLUR (that’s peace, love, unity and respect) at DC’s largest indoor concert venue, which also was voted as the world’s number one club in DJ Mag Top 100 clubs poll 2021.
 The space is no match, however, for the state-of-the-art German sound system, perfect for DJs at the top of their game like Calvin Harris and Tiësto.
 While a pumped-up dance party is a regular occurrence at the venue, it also attracts artists like Sam Smith and Kid Cudi.

 2135 Queens Chapel Road NE, Washington, DC 20018